myponybaloney 10 months ago

 See also the `inspect` command...
 I feel like they could add a lot of neat Smalltalk-like interactivity (Bret Victor-level observability)

-• systems a day ago
+• systems 10 months ago

 in pwsh you can